-Leadership development opportunities, which may include community services and peercentered activities encouraging responsibility and other positive social and civic behaviors, as appropriate.
-Leadership development opportunities, which include community service and peer-centered activities, encouraging responsibility and other positive social behaviors are offered through Faithbased organizations, mentoring programs, youth volunteer organizations, and communityoperators based organizations. program provide WIOA leadership learning opportunities for youth.
+6. Leadership development opportunities, which may include community services and peercentered activities encouraging responsibility and other positive social and civic behaviors, as appropriate.

+Leadership development opportunities, which include community service and peer-centered activities, encouraging responsibility and other positive social behaviors are offered through Faithbased organizations, mentoring programs, youth volunteer organizations, and communitybased organizations. program operators provide leadership WIOA learning opportunities for youth.
 This element also includes various free-style activities such as fun and fitness activities where youth cannot be 100% monitored.
-This means that youth are required display certain level of Leadership in these settings.
-DESC a also operates JMG program that provides leadership development opportunities.
+This means that youth are display a certain level of Leadership these settings.
+DESC in also operates JMG program that provides leadership development opportunities.
 JMG graduates also participate in their Career Association, which is comprised of team who are elected to leadership positions, by chapter.
 These experiences offer innovative ways of training and cultivating leadership experiences that are recognized nationally.